stranger-social/welcome-bot/README.md

 This bot is designed to be controlled through an API.
 The API is documented using OpenAPI 3.0.2.
 The documentation is available at http://localhost:8088/docs.

+The built-in documentation will allow full control of the bot.
+Once the bot is loaded, it will  need to be started by visiting from the API documentation.
+The bot will then start sending messages to new users.

+The bot does not start automatically to allow for configuration and adding posts to the database before the bot starts.

+Setting the Environment Variable `QUIET` to `True` will disable the bot from sending messages to new users.
+This is useful for testing and debugging.

 ## Environment Variables

 The following environment variables are required to run the bot, and should be set in the .env file.